 What is the visualizer?

 The visualizer is a free online tool that lets you upload a photo of your home and see what it would look like with a new roof, new siding, or both.
-You can try different materials, colours, and combinations — asphalt shingles in twelve different colours, standing seam metal in blue or black, Decra stone-coated metal in a slate-look, vinyl siding in a dozen finishes, fibre cement in cooler tones — all overlaid on your actual house.
+You can try different materials, colors, and combinations — asphalt shingles in twelve different colors, hidden fastener metal in blue or black, Decra stone-coated metal in a slate-look, vinyl siding in a dozen finishes — all overlaid on your actual house.

-It's powered by Renoworks, the same exterior visualization technology used by manufacturers like Owens Corning and CertainTeed for their dealer networks.
-The product library is real: the colours and textures you'll see are pulled from actual product samples, not generic renderings.
-What you see is what we'd actually install.
+It uses the same visualization technology that manufacturers like Owens Corning and Mill Steel use for their dealer networks.
+The product library is real: the colors and textures you see are pulled from actual product samples, not generic renderings.
+What you see is what we actually install.

 How the visualizer works